rotimiAbiola/22OpsPrBot/README.md

 # 22OpsPrBot Documentation

 ## Introduction
 22OpsPrBot is an automated GitHub bot built with [Probot](https://github.com/probot/probot).
-It was designed to manage and streamline the pull request (PR) deployment process using Docker and GitHub Actions.
+It was designed to manage and streamline the pull request (PR) deployment process using Docker.
 The bot deploys PRs into isolated Docker containers for testing and review purposes, provides real-time deployment status updates, and cleans up resources upon PR closure.

 ## Features
 - **Automated Deployment**: Deploys each PR in an isolated Docker container.
+- **Multitasking**: handles pull request on multipe branches at the same time
 - **Real-time Updates**: Comments on PRs with deployment status and links.
 - **Resource Management**: Cleans up Docker containers upon PR closure.
-- **Integration with GitHub Actions**: Uses GitHub Actions to handle deployment workflows.

 ## Prerequisites
-- Docker installed on the server.
+- A linux/ubuntu server
 - A GitHub repository with appropriate permissions.
-- GitHub Actions enabled in the repository.

 ## Setup and Installation

+### Setting up Environment

 1. **Clone the Repository**
    ```bash